bradfrost/atomic-design/chapter-5.md

 - **Make it last** by creating a clear governance plan and communicating changes to the design system across the entire organization.

 ## Go forth and be atomic
 We're tasked with making user interfaces work well and look great across a dizzying array of different devices, screen sizes, form factors, and environments.
-I hope that the concepts covered in this book give you solid ground to stand on as you bravely tackle this multi-device universe.
+I hope that the concepts covered in this book give you solid ground to stand on as you bravely tackle this increasingly diverse digital landscape.
 By creating design systems, being thoughtful about how you construct user interfaces, establishing a collaborative & pattern-driven workflow, and maintaining your design system, I hope you and your team can create great things together.
 Go forth and be atomic!